nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_tiering/objects_tiering.rst

 In this section you will configure AWS S3 bucket, set up access permissions and get access and secret keys.

+You can quick setup an AWS account or use your existing and do all these activities in Free Tier program.

-To Create an AWS S3 Bucket
+Create an AWS S3 Bucket
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/

 #.
 Choose **Create bucket**

 #.
 In Bucket name, enter your initials (**lnb** here is an example) **lnb-bucket** DNS-compliant name for your bucket name

    .. figure:: images/tiering1.png